MacAdam-fly/my_color_science_toolbox/color/individual_cone_fundamentals/README.md

 raw = generate("individual_cone_fundamentals", "stockman_rider_2023")
 ```

-For interpolation and numerical workflows, wrap it with `color.spectra`:
+For interpolation and numerical workflows, use the dedicated `color.spectra`
+wrapper:

 ```python
 from color.spectra import from_individual_cone_fundamentals